Policy: Joint and dual award PhD degree

 - A Dual Award PhD is referred to as a Cotutelle only where the partner institution is a French University.
 The testamur records that the program is a Cotutelle PhD.

-- Candidates enrolled in a Joint or Dual Award PhD are required to spend at least one year at ANU and one year at the approved partner during their degree.
+- Candidates enrolled in a Joint or Dual Award PhD are required to spend at least one year at ANU and one year at the approved partner institution during their degree.

 - ANU and the partner institution waive tuition fees of Joint and Dual Award PhD students for the periods when they are the host institution.
 Fees may continue to be required by the home institution.